The Best Homemade Turkey Stock

 Cook3 hours 30 minutes to 4 hours

 When you really think about it, the whole Thanksgiving meal is one giant twofer.
-Next-day leftovers are just as important as the perfect day-of meal.
+Next-day Thanksgiving leftovers are just as important as the perfect day-of meal.
 The turkey, however, is even more generous.
-You roast your turkey on day one; have the leftover meat for sandwiches, cheesy turkey enchiladas, and chilis in the days after; and now you get this glorious sunny stock from the bones and bits leftover even after the meat is gone.
+You roast your turkey on day one; have the leftover meat for turkey sandwiches, chilis, and cheesy turkey enchiladas in the days after; and now you get this glorious sunny stock from the bones and bits leftover even after the meat is gone.
+Here’s how to make easy turkey stock from your roast turkey.

-When it comes to making turkey stock, the best turkey is roasted turkey.
+- Cooked turkey carcass: When it comes to making turkey stock, the best turkey to use is from a roasted turkey.
 Because turkeys are a larger bird, the leftover bones and bits of meat from one are plenty enough for making stock.
 When preparing your bird for roasting, remember to save the neck bone for stock-making too.

 The Secret to Making Turkey Stock: Be Prepared